 The revenue performance goal established by the stock option committee generally comes in the form of a range, wherein the officer may earn a portion of the award for the applicable performance period (generally ranging from 50-75%) at the low end of the performance range (or threshold) and 100% of the award at target performance.
-The stock option committee may also provide for the opportunity to earn in excess of 100% of the target award in the event actual performance exceeds target performance, however, the stock option committee did not provide for such an opportunity for awards made prior to the year ended January 31, 2010.
+The stock option committee may also provide for the opportunity to earn in excess of 100% of the target award in the event actual performance exceeds target performance.
+For the year ended January 31, 2010, the stock option committee provided for such an opportunity for the new awards approved on March 4, 2009 and May 20, 2009.
+Performance awards granted in prior years did not provide for such an opportunity to overachieve.
 For performance that falls between points on the range, the amount earned is calculated on a linear basis between those points.

-As with the compensation committee's approach for annual bonuses, the stock option committee's objective in establishing a range for the performance goal is to provide for a target performance number that can reasonably be achieved and lesser levels of reward for performance that approaches but does not achieve target performance.
-As a result, while the stock option committee takes into account the probability of achieving different levels of performance in establishing the threshold and target performance levels of the range and attempts to set the target performance number at a level the stock option committee believes requires strong performance on the part of the officer, the stock option committee does not specifically attempt to identify a point in the range where it is as likely that the officer will fail to achieve the goal as it is that he will achieve the goal.
+As with the compensation committee's approach for annual bonuses, the stock option committee's objective in establishing (after considering the compensation committee's recommendation with respect to equity-based awards) a range for the performance goal is to incentivize our officers to overachieve (for awards which provide for an overachievement opportunity), while at the same time providing for a target performance number that can reasonably be achieved and lesser levels of reward for performance that approaches but does not achieve target performance.
+As a result, while the stock option committee takes into account the probability of achieving different levels of performance in establishing the threshold, target, and, if applicable, maximum performance levels of the range and attempts to set the target performance number at a level the stock option committee believes requires strong performance on the part of the officer, the stock option committee does not specifically attempt to identify a point in the range where it is as likely that the officer will fail to achieve the goal as it is that he will achieve the goal.

-The following summarizes the performance versus payout matrices established by the stock option committee for the performance period ended January 31, 2009:
+The following summarizes the performance versus payout matrices established by the stock option committee for the performance period ended January 31, 2010:

-Performance vs. Payout Matrix (for awards approved July 2, 2007)
+Performance vs .
+Pavout Matri x (for awards approved I uly 2, 2007)

+Percentage of Eligible Performance Shares

-Percentage of Revenue Goal Achieved Less than 95% 95% 100% or more Percentage of Eligible Performance Shares Earned for Period 0% 75% 100%
+Percentage of Revenue Goal Achieved Earned for Period

+Less than 82% 0%

+82% 50%

+100% or more 100%